CDAGaming/CraftPresence-Wow-Edition/README.md

 *   `&SCREEN&` - The Gui Screen Message, if in use.
 (See `Advanced Settings->Gui Messages` for sub-placeholders)
 *   `&TILEENTITY&` - The TileEntity (Block/Item) Message, if in use.
 (See `Advanced Settings->Item Messages` for sub-placeholders)
 *   `&TARGETENTITY&` - The Targeted Entity Message, if in use.
 (See `Advanced Settings -> Entity Target Messages` for sub-placeholders)
 *   `&ATTACKINGENTITY&` - The Attacking Entity Message, if in use.
-(See `Advanced Settings -> Entity Atacking Messages` for sub-placeholders)
+(See `Advanced Settings -> Entity Attacking Messages` for sub-placeholders)
 *   `&RIDINGENTITY&` - The Riding Entity Message, if in use.
 (See `Advanced Settings -> Entity Riding Messages` for sub-placeholders)

 ___